vekatze/neut/book/src/terms.md

 Thus, we need to restrict the value `result` so that it can't contain any noemata.
 For example, types like `list(int)`, `unit`, or `except(list(int), text)` are allowed. types like `&text`, `list(a)`, `int -> bool` are disallowed.

-More specifically, the type of `result` must be "realistic".
-That is, the type must satisfy all of the following conditions:
+More specifically, the type of `result` must be "realistic"; The type must satisfy all of the following conditions:

 - It doesn't contain any free variables
 - It doesn't contain any noetic types